Clock King: William Tockman

 Later, the Clock King leads his own separate team of villains in a mission.
 They consist of Radiant, Sharpe, Acidia, and Crackle.
 They are not as well-organized as even the Injustice League.
-For example, Crackle still lives with his mother and they have to take the bus to their fight.
-It takes place at a Metropolis toy store.
-They end up fighting one of the many incarnations of the Teen Titans, the heroes Booster Gold and Firehawk and DEO agent Cameron Chase.
+For example, Crackle still lives with his mother and they have to take the bus to a fight at a Metropolis toy store.
+The villains end up fighting one of the Teen Titans, Booster Gold, Firehawk, and Cameron Chase.
 An unclear super-effect from Chase ultimately neutralizes Clock King's team and they are all imprisoned.
 Clock King himself escapes on another bus.

-Still later, Clock King and his Injustice League friends are transformed into the new Suicide Squad.
+Still later, Clock King and his Injustice League friends are recruited into the new Suicide Squad.
 They are sent to a remote research facility where a genetic monstrosity is holding its creator hostage.
 Its main defenses are spawned "children" that could explode.
 During the mission, most of the team are seemingly killed, including Clock King, who is shot repeatedly in a retreat attempt.
 He is seen still alive after his brutal wounds but, in the end, Major Disaster believes he is the only one who survives.
 It turns out Cluemaster, shot in a similar manner as Clock King, survives, albeit with drastic scarring.
 Multi-Man also survives due to his ability to be reborn with new powers after dying.

-Clock King is not seen for a period of time after Infinite Crisis.
-In an issue of 52, one character decides to kill all the time-travelers, and mentions someone "ending up like Time Commander and Clock Queen".